Frank–Starling law: Physiology

+In cardiomyocytes, sarcomere stretch decreases the distance between the thin filament (actin) and the thick filament (myosin).
+This which leads to increased cross-bridge formation and greater tension.

+Another way that the longitudinal stretching of sarcomeres augments the force generated by cardiac muscle contraction is through decreased interfilament distances.
+Decreased distance between thin and thick filaments allows for more cross-bridges to be formed, and the myosin heads of the thick filament collectively exert a greater force on the thin filament.
+When the sarcomeres in cardiac muscle are stretched, the distance between the thin filament (actin) and the thick filament (myosin) is decreased.
+This has been confirmed via X-ray diffraction on the cross-sectional lattice structure of striated muscle within cardiac tissue.
+Other biochemical pathways, including the phosphorylation of troponin I and troponin C, have been shown to decrease the interfilament distance between the thin and thick filaments as confirmed by X-ray diffraction.
+As the end-diastolic volume increases, there is a decrease in interfilament distance, resulting in a greater number of cross-bridges, and a subsequent greater force (pressure) generated by the ventricle.

+The force that any single cardiac muscle cell generates is related to the sarcomere length at the time of muscle cell activation by calcium.
+The stretch on the individual cell, caused by ventricular filling, determines the sarcomere length of the fibers.
+Therefore the force (pressure) generated by the cardiac muscle fibres is related to the end-diastolic volume of the left and right ventricles as determined by complexities of the force-sarcomere length relationship.

 Due to the intrinsic property of myocardium that is responsible for the Frank-Starling mechanism, the heart can automatically accommodate an increase in venous return, at any heart rate.
 The mechanism is of functional importance because it serves to adapt left ventricular output to right ventricular output.
 If this mechanism did not exist and the right and left cardiac outputs were not equivalent, blood would accumulate in the pulmonary circulation (were the right ventricle producing more output than the left) or the systemic circulation (were the left ventricle producing more output than the right).

 Clinical examples

 Premature ventricular contraction

 Premature ventricular contraction causes early emptying of the left ventricle (LV) into the aorta.
 Since the next ventricular contraction occurs at its regular time, the filling time for the LV increases, causing an increased LV end-diastolic volume.
 Due to the Frank–Starling mechanism, the next ventricular contraction is more forceful, leading to the ejection of the larger than normal volume of blood, and bringing the LV end-systolic volume back to baseline.